SlimRunner/TicTacToe_Game/README.md

 # TicTacToe_Game
 A series of classes that manage a match of Tic Tac Toe.
-The implementation of the game is completely separated from it's current command-line interface.
+The implementation of the game is completely separated from its current command-line interface.

 ## Instructions - Visual Studio
 1. Download the folder at the root of the repository named 'TicTacToe'